Avril112113/SSSWTool/readme.md

 4. Build with `ssswtool build ./`.
    The default output directory is `<PROJECT_DIR>/_build/script.lua`.
    It will also output to `<SW_SAVEDATA>/data/missions/<PROJECT_NAME>/script.lua` if the directory exists.

 You may edit `ssswtool.json` to customize the build process, [see below](#json-config-format).

-You may replace `build` with `watch`, which will re-build your addon automatically when any changes are detected.
+You may use `ssswtool watch ./`, which will re-build your addon automatically when any changes are detected.
 Do be careful when modifying `ssswtool.json` while `watch` is running.

+You will also see `intellisense.lua` which is automatically downloaded from [Cuh4/StormworksAddonLuaDocumentation](https://github.com/Cuh4/StormworksAddonLuaDocumentation/blob/main/docs/intellisense.lua), this is used for typing information.
+If you want to update this file you can safely re-run `ssswtool new addon ./` in the project's directory to update this file.

 ## ssswtool.json Config format